 Unfortunately in Australia, there is no registerable specialty dedicated to Dental Implants.
 As such training paths vary for dentists and specialists who wish to undertake dental implants work.
 However, this field is nevertheless highly specialized and requires that the surgeon who places the implants have an intimate understanding of the restorative requirements, and vice versa for the restorative dentist.
 The emergence of practitioners who possess experience in both disciplines, such as the surgical clinicians of All-On-4 Clinic, is advantageous for patients not only for their insight but also for a streamlined process and being able to have all stages of treatment done in the one clinic.

 Implant treatment is not simple to undo, and it is important that clinicians attain experience in a gradual manner before proceeding with advanced treatments such as All-On-4 Plus and Zygoma Plus.
 Unfortunately, due to the potentially implied simplicity of these procedures, certain clinicians may be attracted to these more complex treatments before having sufficient experience in other related areas.

-As clinicians in the era of ‘aesthetics and high expectations’, we must always think beyond the square, beyond the ‘teeth’ or ‘implants’.
+As clinicians in the era of ‘aesthetics and high expectations, we must always think beyond the square, beyond the ‘teeth’ or ‘implants’.
 Patients do not want implants.
-What they want is a beautiful smile, normal function and uncomplicated options in the event of the unforeseen.
+What they want is a beautiful smile, normal function, and uncomplicated options in the event of an unforeseen.
 The quality of our treatment planning is in the end judged by our ability to synchronize what is possible with what is practical and predictable; as well as our ability to draw on what we know, concur what we still don’t know, and be mindful of that which we don’t know that we don’t know.